Alaska

 POLICY

-Alaska Medicaid will reimburse for services delivered through self-monitoring, where the patient is monitored in their home via a telemedicine application, with the provider indirectly involved from another location.
+• Self-monitoring method: The patient is monitored in his or her home via a telemedicine application, with the provider indirectly involved from another location.

-SOURCE: State of AK Dept. of Health and Social Svcs., Alaska Medical Assistance Provider Billing Manuals for Community Behavioral Health Services; Mental Health Physician Clinic (1/2/2019); Physician, ARNP and PA Services (5/13) & Alaska Medicaid Policy Clarification: Medicaid Telehealth Coverage.
-Mar.
-1, 2022.
-(Accessed Jun.
-2023).
+SOURCE: State of AK Dept. of Health and Social Svcs., Alaska Medical Assistance Provider Billing Manuals for Physician, ARNP, PA Services (5/13), p.
+31, (Accessed Nov.
+2024).

 * A provider has notified CCHP that Alaska Medicaid currently only pays for the RPM device and not the actual service.
 This has not been verified.